Inflation angst bruises world stocks

-The Euro STOXX 600 (.STOXX) fell 1.5%, with indexes in Germany (.GDAXI) and Britain (.FTSE) both slumping 1.9% as investors worried the U.S. Federal Reserve might move early on tightening its ultra-loose monetary policy.
+The Euro STOXX 600 fell 1.5%, with indexes in Germany and Britain both slumping 1.9% as investors worried the U.S. Federal Reserve might move early on tightening its ultra-loose monetary policy.

-Basic resources and oil and gas sectors (.SXPP), (.SXEP), among the recent top gainers on the back of a surge in commodity prices, fell over 2%.
+Basic resources and oil and gas sectors, among the recent top gainers on the back of a surge in commodity prices, fell over 2%.

 “Inflation pressures are going to be rising, and they’re not going to be temporary,” said Jeremy Gatto, investment manager at Unigestion.
 “What does that mean?
 Effectively that rates will be rising.”

-The MSCI world equity index (.MIWD00000PUS), which tracks shares in almost 50 countries, fell 0.6% and was on course for its fourth straight day of losses.
+The MSCI world equity index, which tracks shares in almost 50 countries, fell 0.6% and was on course for its fourth straight day of losses.

 The jump, which sparked the S&P 500’s worst one-day drop since February, was largely due to outsized increases in airfares, used cars and lodging costs, all driven by the pandemic and likely to prove transitory.